darksky1605/accountsimulator/README.md

 # Restrictions / Limitations / ...
-No moons
+  *No moons
-No ships / def
+  *No ships / def
-Cannot build things which require energy
+  *Cannot build things which require energy
-All account resources are instantly available at every planet at any time, i.e. no transport delay Trades withing save time calculations are unlimited.
+  *All account resources are instantly available at every planet at any time, i.e. no transport delay *Trades withing save time calculations are unlimited.
 No storage restrictions.
 No DM costs.
 Those trades happen instantly ,i.e. no transport delay.
-Resource production is not limited by storage capacity.
+  *Resource production is not limited by storage capacity.
-Everything else I forgot to mention.
+  *Everything else I forgot to mention.

 # How to use
 The program requires an account file describing the account (buildings, researches,...), and an upgrade file describing the upgrades to be performed.
-In its simplest form, the program can be called with ./accountupgrade --accountfile account.json --upgradefile upgrades.txt
+In its simplest form, the program can be called with `./accountupgrade --accountfile account.json --upgradefile upgrades.txt`

-A list of options is available when using the commandline argument '--help', or by running the program without any arguments.
+A list of options is available when using the commandline argument `./accountupgrade --help`, or by running the program without any arguments.

 Account file:
 The account file must be given in json format.
-A default account file 'file.json' can be created via ./accountupgrade --newAccount file.json
+A default account file 'file.json' can be created via `./accountupgrade --newAccount file.json`
 Planets with their respective buildings are described by the entries numPlanets, planetType and planets. numPlanets is the number of planets of the account. planetType must be either "identical" or "individual".